Wgullett/Benching-Compact-Convolutional-Transformers-with-BigEarthNet/README.md

 Regularization: Explore other regularization methods like Dropout or Stochastic Depth to prevent overfitting, particularly with larger models.

 Larger Model Architectures: Experiment with even deeper CCT models or other state-of-the-art vision architectures.

-Longer Training: Train the model for more epochs with a carefully managed learning rate schedule to see if performance improves.

 License
 This project is licensed under the MIT License.